emiyl/psvimgtools-frontend/README.md

 3. Extract and Create Backup Files

-4. EasyInstallers, Enables you to easily install, Hidden Applications, ARK-2 and VHBL i do plan on adding more options to this later.
+4. EasyInstallers, Enables you to easily install, Hidden Applications, ARK-2, VHBL Whitelist Hack, And URICaller i do plan on adding more options to this later.

 5. Account Mannager, save multiple accounts's AID, and KEY's

+6. Reading Param.SFO File To display backup NAME instead of TITLEID

 I also have a few features planned such as:

-1. Reading Param.SFO File To display backup NAME instead of TITLEID

-2. Whitelist Hack EasyInstaller

-3. Some sort of progress bar/indicator
+1. Some sort of progress bar/indicator

+2. Remove 'Topics' app Easyinstalelr

 For noobs: No this doesnt enable piracy, (except for epsp..)
 And No this isnt goint to lead to a 3.63 spoof for games or PSN.